patters-match/gba-emu-compilation-builders/README.md

 - Splash screen support
 - Optional overrides of file paths
 - Boot-to-BIOS support
-- Small ROMs suitable for link transfer (<192KB) can be marked optionally in the game list
+- Small ROMs suitable for link transfer (<192KB) can be marked in the game list
 - Optionally clean brackets from ROM titles
 - PCEAdvance:
   - ISO and TCD tracklist support for PC Engine CD-ROM